alex-nvmz/ripa2tan_epi/README.md

 	- Marasmus
 	- Marasmic Kwashiorkor
 	- Kwashiorkor
+- Group cases of Diarrhea, which includes:
+	- Diarrhea With Severe Dehydration
+	- Diarrhea With No Dehydration
 - Not done: Filter out diseases with average incidence rate (per 100k people) < 100

 Own initiative: